July 25, 2014

 There are lots of important things to think through before picking your new pal.
-The first step to starting a long and last friendship with a cat is, of course, choosing the cat—or, more to the point, choosing the cat that's right for you.
+The first step to starting a long and lasting friendship with a cat is, of course, choosing the cat—or, more to the point, choosing the cat that's right for you.

 By definition, this is the biggest decision you'll make regarding your cat.
-And it's an important decision, because a cat—unlike an item of clothing, a video-game console, or a must-have electronic gadget—is a living, breathing being who will need your care and attention for the next 10, 15, or even 20 years.
+And it's an important decision, because a cat—unlike an item of clothing, a video game console or a must-have electronic gadget—is a living, breathing being who will need your care and attention for the next 10, 15 or even 20 years.

 There are so many cats out there, and so many kinds of cats to choose from, it can be hard to know where to begin.
 Some questions to ask yourself are:

 - Lazy lap cat or unguided missile?

 - Quiet or talkative?

 The answers to some of these questions may lie in your own lifestyle.
 Are you a couch potato who wants a cat to nap along with you?
 Do you hang on every fascinating word a kitty says?
 Is kitten-watching more fun than TV?

 Kittens are adorable, curious, playful and full of energy.
 They can also be exasperating at times, demanding lots of supervision to keep them out of trouble and patience when they get into it.
 And a kitten is an unknown entity—you really don't know what kind of cat you'll end up with once she outgrows her kitten personality.

 Adult cats are usually calmer, less bouncy, and less mischievous.
 With an adult, what you see is usually what you get, so if you are looking for specific qualities, consider cats that are a year and older.
 Read more about adopting a mature pet »